mivuzu/rv32i-v1/README.md

 Minimal RISC-V 32-bit soft CPU for Lattice ECP5, first iteration.
 Only supports the base integer ISA, hence the repository name (I also didn't include memory-ordering and environment instructions: `fence`, `fence.tso`, `pause`, `ecall`, `ebreak`).

 I have not extensively tested it, however I tested it instruction by instruction as I wrote it and I've also run small programs, all works as expected.
-Still, expect errors if you try it.
+Still, I wouldn't expect it to be perfect.

 ## Work for the future